Lbyrigitte/Repository-Mining-and-Analysis-by-PMD/README.md

  - Check PMD installation

 `docker run --rm --entrypoint pmd-analyzer /app/pmd/pmd-bin-7.15.0/bin/pmd --version  `

+- When the computation is too large, the memory requested by the process/container may exceed the available quota, or the system may have insufficient remaining memory.
+In such cases, the kernel OOM Killer may terminate the process, resulting in `docker ps -a` showing `Exited (137)`.
+To prevent this, it is necessary to set a reasonable upper memory limit for the container and leave sufficient margin for the JVM.

+- Use `--memory=20g` and `--jvm-opts="-Xmx15g"` to explicitly allocate container memory and JVM heap memory.

+- Monitor memory usage with `docker stats pmd_ana` to ensure it does not approach the upper limit.

+- Adjust host system configuration if necessary to provide adequate resources.

 ## Contributions
 Welcome to submit issues and pull requests to improve this project.